mora-lab/installing/shinyserver/README.md

 }
 ```

-### Our Docker shinyserver image
+## Our own Docker shiny server image
-The following are the instructions to get our Docker shinyserver image, which has been used in our Neo4j+shiny platform to analyze COPD dynamic data.<br>
+The following are the instructions to get our Docker shiny server image, which has been used in our Neo4j+shiny platform to analyze COPD dynamic data.<br>

 https://hub.docker.com/r/moralab/shiny-server